Logo of a bird

 Man is made multidimensional with different levels and depths, therefore the religions which are vehicles for the transformation of man are also multidimensional, with an outer, middle and inner reality.
 The fact that the majority are not aware of their true reality does not negate this reality, it just stops them from experiencing it.
 However there is always a minority who uphold the light for the travellers on the spiritual path, and Sufis are within this group.

 The Sufi tradition has a 1400 year history rich in teachings through various methods such as the oral tradition, discourses, writings and poetry by spiritual masters and guides.
-One important source of Sufi teaching which we will explore is the book of Mathnawi by Moulana Rumi.
+One important source of Sufi teaching which we will explore is the book of Masnavi by Moulana Rumi.
 Moulana Rumi starts this celebrated book, by saying:

 “Listen to this reed how it laments